limweijun/tp/docs/DeveloperGuide.md

 Step 7.
 The `sort` method then iterate the object of type `ObservableList<Task>` and arrange them according to their deadline in ascending order.

 The _Sequence Diagram_ below shows how the components interact with each other for the scenario during task sort when a user adds a new task.
+Similar interactions take place when a user edits a task or removes a task.
 <img src="images/SortTask.png" width="550"/>
 #### Design considerations: